darrenfishell/darrenfishell.github.io/_posts/2018-10-23-using-tableau-to-dig-through-data.md

 ### Final formatting touches

-By double-clicking the title for the dashboard, you can open the editing pane, which will let you change formatting, too.
+By double-clicking the title for the dashboard, you can open the editing pane to change the text.
+You can also change formatting and styles.

+At the top right of the worksheet, there is a box with three icons -- an X to remove the worksheet from the dashboard, a box that will take you back to the worksheet tab and an arrow with options for the view.

-The menu available at the top right hand side of `Sheet 1` on the dashboard has more options for the view, including showing a caption at the bottom of the graphic and adding filters.
+In the `More Options` menu, you can choose to show a caption at the bottom of the graphic and add interactive legends or filters to the dashboard.

+### Further learning

+With Tableau alone, there's plenty more to learn.
+[Check out the tutorials on their site](https://public.tableau.com/en-us/s/resources) for video walkthroughs of other aspects of making and publishing visualizations.

+_The next post in this series will deal with other data tools that can help you deal with messy data._